How to Needlepoint

-As like any other craft, needlepoint requires some materials.
-In this blog post we will delve into the tools and accessories used in needlepoint, what they are and how they work.
+In this blog post we will delve into the main tools and accessories used in needlepoint, what they look like and how they work.

 The type of needle used in needlepoint is a tapestry needle, with a blunt point, and a big eyelet, so it allows for thicker threads like wool to fit through.
 The needles we use with our kits are the John James Tapestry Needles nº18.